bitpoke/mysql-operator/docs/_index.md

 kubectl apply -f example-backup.yaml
 ```

-You need to specify the `backupBucketUri` for the corresponding cluster to an URI like
+You need to specify the `backupURL` for the corresponding cluster to an URL like
-`gs://BUCKET_NAME` and `backupSecretName`.
+`gs://BUCKET_NAME/` and `backupSecretName`.
 Open the file named `example-cluster.yaml` and copy it into
  the following YAML code:

 ```yaml